x-Code-x/sdmx-prototype-json/json-code-index/json-code-index-field-guide.md

 no value is provided then this value applies.
 Example:

     "default": "A"

-## <a name="AttributeValues"></a>Attribute Values

-	"attribute-values": {
-	  "0:0:0:0:0:0:;1": 0,
-	  "0:0:0:0:0:0:14;0": 1,
-	  "0:0:0:0:0:1:;1": 0,
-	  "0:0:0:0:0:0:65;0": 2
-	}

 ## <a name="Data"></a>Data

 *Object* *nullable*.
-Object with properties with the values for each observation.
+Object with properties with the dimension values for each observation.
 The property names are colon-delimited indices of the values of the dimensions with the delimited number's index corresponding to the observation.
 The "0:1:0"=2 property represents an obesrvation where the first dimension's value is that with index 0, the second's has index 1 (and is therefore the second value for that dimension) and the third's has index 0, while the observation's value is 2.

 Example:

 	"data":{
       "0:0:0:0:0":98.6,
       "0:0:0:0:1":97.16
+	}

+## <a name="AttributeValues"></a>Attribute Values

+*Object* *nullable*.
+Object with properties with the dimension- and attribute values for each observation similarly to the [data](#Data) message property.

+	"attribute-values": {
+	  "0:0:0:0:0:0:;1": 0,
+	  "0:0:0:0:0:0:14;0": 1,
+	  "0:0:0:0:0:1:;1": 0,
+	  "0:0:0:0:0:0:65;0": 2
 	}